-This article about what exactly is daylight saving time was updated on 25 Oct 2019 by the GB Mag Contents team.
+This article about what exactly is daylight saving time was updated on 24 March 2021 by the GB Mag content team.

-It’s that time of year again when we turn the clocks backwards and all get one hour more in bed!
+It’s that time of year again when the clocks go forward for summer!

-When did we start changing our clocks for daylight saving time?
+When did the UK start changing our clocks for daylight saving time?

 The idea of moving the clocks forwards and backwards was discussed by the British government in 1908, but many people didn’t like it, so it wasn’t made a law.
 In fact, it was first introduced by the Germans in 1914 during World War One.

 Willett spent his life trying to convince people that it was a good idea, but it was only introduced in the UK in 1916 – a year after he died.